kieransavory/thefont/README.md

 - It is possible to return a boolean based on a computed style value. </br>
 - Further experience creating responsive image galleries using flexbox. </br>
-- Experience in displaying various content for the purposes of user safety by DOM manipulation. </br>
+- Conditionally rendering items for the purposes of user safety by DOM manipulation. </br>